Iinguistics/context-system-ref/README.md

-## tiny project, that uses two different ways to use the context system in react
+## tiny project, that has two different ways to use the context system in react